Lurifak/School-Projects/README.md

 # School-Projects
-Projects completed during my Master's Studies
+A few of the projects I have completed during my Master's Studies